 Apple Cider Cake

 - Beat butter and sugars in a large mixer bowl at medium speed until light and fluffy.
-Beat in Rodelle Gourmet Vanilla Extract until incorporated.
-Add eggs and egg yolks one at a time and beat until combined.
-Reduce speed to low and add flour in 3 additions, alternating with apple cider (begin and end with flour mixture).
+Beat in oil and vanilla until incorporated.
+Add eggs and egg yolk one at a time and beat until combined.
+Combine apple cider and Greek yogurt in a small bowl.
+Reduce speed to low and add flour mixture in 3 additions, alternating with apple cider mixture (begin and end with flour mixture).

 Salted Caramel Frosting

 - For the frosting, beat butter and salt with an electric mixer on medium speed until combined.
-Beat in Rodelle Gourmet Vanilla Extract.
+Beat in vanilla.

 - Mix in 2 cups of powdered sugar on low speed until combined.
 Mix in 4 tablespoons of homemade salted caramel sauce until incorporated.